How Prenuptial Agreements Work in Minnesota

 Postnuptial Agreements

 A postnuptial agreement must meet the same requirements as an antenuptial agreement.
-One key difference is that Minnesota law will not enforce a postnuptial agreement unless each party has separate legal representation—unlike an antenuptial where each partner must only have the opportunity to speak with his or her own lawyer.
-A postnuptial contract may also be unenforceable if either spouse files for legal separation or divorce within two years of signing the agreement.
+However, a key difference is that Minnesota law will not enforce a postnuptial agreement unless each party has separate legal representation—unlike an antenuptial where each partner must only have the opportunity to speak with his or her own lawyer.

 What a Prenup May and May Not Cover